Space Systems Fundamentals

 - Thermal Control.
 Environmental loads.
 Blackbody concept.
 Planck and Stefan-Boltzmann laws.
 Passive thermal control.
 Coatings.
 Active thermal control.
 Heat pipes.

 Dr. Mike Gruntman, is Professor of Astronautics at the University of Southern California.
 He is a specialist in astronautics, space physics, space technology, rocketry, sensors and instrumentation.
 Gruntman participates in theoretical and experimental programs in space science and space technology, including space missions.
-He authored and co-authored nearly 300 scholarly publications, including four books.
+He authored and co-authored nearly 300 scholarly publications, including six books.

 REGISTRATION: There is no obligation or payment required to enter the Registration for an actively scheduled course.
 We understand that you may need approvals but please register as early as possible or contact us so we know of your interest in this course offering.